 The Company's license agreements provide either for the payment of contractually determined paid-up front license fees or milestone based payments in consideration for the grant of rights to manufacture and or sell products using its patented technologies or know-how.
 Some of these agreements provide for the release of the licensee from intellectual property infringements past and future claims.
 When the Company can determine that it has no further obligations other than the grant of the license and that the Company has fully transferred the technology know-how, the Company recognizes the revenue under a completed contract model.
 In other license arrangements, the Company may also agree to provide training services to transfer the technology know-how.
-In these arrangements, the Company has determined that the licenses have no standalone value to the customer and are not separable from training services as the Company can only fully transfer the technology know-how through the training component.
+In these arrangements, the Company can only fully transfer the technology know-how through the training component.
 Accordingly, the Company accounts for these arrangements as a single unit of accounting, and recognizes revenue over the period of its performance and milestones that have been achieved.
 Costs for these arrangements are expensed as incurred.

-In December 2015, the Company entered into a set of strategic agreements valued at approximately \$210.0 million with Inox, which includes a multiyear supply contract pursuant to which the Company will supply electric control systems to Inox and a license agreement allowing Inox to manufacture a limited number of electrical control systems over the next three to four years.
+In December 2015, the Company entered into a set of strategic agreements valued at approximately \$210.0 million with Inox, which includes a multi-year supply contract pursuant to which the Company will supply electric control systems to Inox and a license agreement allowing Inox to manufacture a limited number of electrical control systems over the next three to four years.
 The Company determined this license has standalone value to the customer and can be separated from the supply contract.
 The license agreement includes customer acceptance criteria to demonstrate that the know-how to manufacture the electrical control systems has been fully transferred.
 The Company is deferring recognition of the revenue allocable to the license until this acceptance criteria has been met.